 Garmin watches are held in high esteem among runners, cyclists and triathlon athletes, mainly for their accuracy and precision.
 They come in many flavours so athletes of all abilities can pick one that suits their needs the most.
 They also have a lot in common with smartwatches, with features such as message and diary alerts.
 Certain models, including the Fenix, also support music playback and contactless payments.

-On the other hand, Apple Watch is considered the best smartwatch in the broader sense; always at the front of the pack, leading the charge with top-notch functionality and the best design available on the market.
+On the other hand, the best Apple Watches are considered the best smartwatches in the broader sense; always at the front of the pack, leading the charge with top-notch functionality and the best design available on the market.

 Apple made great strides in fitness tracking and targeted fitness enthusiasts more aggressively with its latest iteration of the Apple Watch.
 There are also a sizeable fitness section in the Watch branch of Apple's App Store.
 But is the Apple Watch Series 5 good enough for you to consider it as a multi-sport smartwatch?
 Or does Garmin still own the serious fitness smartwatch scene?